 Since brake issues account for nearly half of all OOS violations, using the right components along with taking the time to effectively train techs and drivers can go a long way to in keeping more trucks on the road and away from costly roadside repairs.

-At Ryder, senior manager for national accounts technical support Art Trahan says since drivers easily spend more time with trucks than technicians they should be thoroughly trained on how to best conduct pre and post-driving inspections.
+At Ryder, senior manager for national accounts technical support Art Trahan said since drivers easily spend more time with trucks than technicians they should be thoroughly trained on how to best conduct pre and post-driving inspections.
 Trahan, who’s worked at Ryder for 42 years, has spent plenty of time training drivers for truck inspections.

-“Most drivers struggle with the pre-trip,” Trahan says.
+“Most drivers struggle with the pre-trip,” Trahan said.
 “When you’re scoring someone that’s doing the pre-trip, they may look at something but if they don’t visualize it and if they don’t verbalize it, that’s a problem.
 If they don’t point it out to you—show me, touch it, pull on it, do something, talk to me—you can’t give them credit for it.